- Ph.D., Materials Science and Engineering, The Ohio State University, 2014

 - The Minerals, Metals, and Materials Society—TMS

-Prior to joining Exponent, Dr. Bowers worked as a postdoctoral fellow at Lawrence Berkeley National Lab, where he studied the thermally and mechanically activated mechanisms of grain boundary migration in face-centered cubic (FCC) metals at the atomic scale.
+Prior to joining Exponent, Dr. Bowers worked as a postdoctoral fellow at Lawrence Berkeley National Lab, where he investigated the thermally and mechanically activated mechanisms of grain boundary migration in face-centered cubic (FCC) metals at the atomic scale.
 Dr. Bowers completed his Ph.D. research at The Ohio State University in 2014, where he studied the deformation mechanisms and origins of functional fatigue in NiTi-based (Nitinol) shape memory alloys (SMAs) as part of a large research effort involving multiple government agencies and industry partners.